pseudocc/acc-predict-wrapper/nodejs/README.md

 ## Install

-Install Nodejs and add to PATH.
+Install [Nodejs](https://nodejs.org/en/) and add to PATH.

+No matter LTS or Current, they are both okay.

 ### Install Dependencies